-The Group recognises identifiable assets acquired and liabilities assumed in a business combination regardless of whether they have been previously recognised in the acquiree's financial statements prior to the acquisition.
+The Group recognizes identifiable assets acquired and liabilities assumed in a business combination regardless of whether they have been previously recognized in the acquiree's financial statements prior to the acquisition.
 Assets acquired and liabilities assumed are generally measured at their acquisition-date fair values.

 Goodwill is stated after separate recognition of identifiable intangible assets.
-It is calculated as the excess of the sum of a) the fair value of the consideration transferred, b) the recognised amount of any non-controlling interest in the acquiree and c) the acquisition-date fair value of any existing equity interest in the acquiree, over the acquisition-date fair values of identifiable net assets.
-If the fair values of identifiable net assets amount (i.e. gain on a bargain purchase) is recognised in the consolidated statement of profit or loss immediately.
+It is calculated as the excess of the sum of a) the fair value of the consideration transferred, b) the recognized amount of any non-controlling interest in the acquiree and c) the acquisition-date fair value of any existing equity interest in the acquiree, over the acquisition date fair values of identifiable net assets.
+If the fair values of identifiable net assets exceed the sum calculated above, the excess amount (i.e., gain on a bargain purchase) is recognized in the consolidated statement of profit or loss immediately.

-4-4 Goodwill
+4.4 Goodwill

-Goodwill represents the future economic benefits arising from a business combination that are not individually identified and separately recognised.
+Goodwill represents the future economic benefits arising from a business combination that are not individually identified and separately recognized.
 For information on how goodwill is initially determined, goodwill is carried at cost less accumulated impairment losses followed by impairment testing procedures.